beboyle/mapFns/mapFns.md

  **unique:** If true, ensures that the layer id is unique.

 ### Layers and Sources
-When Mapbox adds a layer it also adds a
+When Mapbox adds a layer it also adds a source.
+Both of these are given a unique id that Mapbox keeps track of.
+Two helper functions are provided to access the list of ids.

+function  getLayerIds(map)

 >  [StackEdit](https://stackedit.io/).

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc2OTI5ODMxNCwtMTk5NzUyNDE3Nl19
+eyJoaXN0b3J5IjpbLTE5NjY4MzAxMzksLTE5OTc1MjQxNzZdfQ
+==
 -->